DioxusLabs/docsite/docs-src/0.6/src/guide/component.md

 }
 ```

+When building apps, you'll frequently use the `#[component]` macro.
+When building libraries, we generally suggest the struct approach.

 ## Properties are Immutable

 If you're familiar with JavaScript, then you might also be familiar with libraries like [React](http://react.dev).
-Dioxus is *very* similar to React: if you know React then you will be very comfortable with Dioxus.
+Dioxus is *very* similar to React: if you know React then you will feel comfortable with Dioxus.

-Just like React, Dioxus components are rendered by calling the function component with a `Clone` of the props.
+Just like React, Dioxus components are rendered by calling the function component.
+On every render, Dioxus makes a `.clone()` of the component's props.
 This ensures you can't accidentally modify your props which can lead to hard-to-track issues with state management.

 ```rust
 fn DogApp(props: DogAppProps) -> Element {